Phenomenological aspects of the fermion and scalar sectors of a $S_4$ flavored 3-3-1 model: Oblique , and parameters

 where $t_0=\left( 16\pi^2 v^2 \alpha_{\text{em}}\left(M_Z\right) \right)^{-1}$ and $R_C$, $R_H$, $R_A$ are the mixing matrices for the charged scalar fields, neutral scalar and pseudoscalars, respectively presented in the Sec. \ref{scalarsector}.
 Furthermore, the following loop functions $F\left(m_1^2, m_2^2\right)$, $G\left(m_1^2, m_2^2\right)$ and $K\left(m_1^2, m_2^2, m_3^2\right)$ were introduced in \cite{CarcamoHernandez:2022vjk}:

 Besides that, the experimental limits for $S$, $T$, and $U$ are given in ref \cite{Workman:2022ynf}:

-From the numerical analysis, the $S_4$ flavored $331$ model has restricted parameters because the determination of the new physics from $S$, $T$, and $U$ is determined by the physical masses of the model, also within the limit indicated by the oblique parameters present some correlation shown in figure \ref{oblicue}, we see that the evolution of parameter space is adjusted within the $1 \sigma$ experimental range, which corresponds to the overlying region.
+From the numerical analysis, the $S_4$ flavored $331$ model has restricted parameters because the determination of the new physics from $S$, $T$, and $U$ is determined by the physical masses of the model, also within the limit indicated by the oblique parameters present some correlation shown in Fig.~\ref{oblicue}, we see that the evolution of parameter space is adjusted within the $1 \sigma$ experimental range.
 The figures \ref{oblicue} (a) and (c) of dispersion involving the $U$ parameter is produced with values larger than the central one, despite this, the values of $U$ fit within the range of $ 1 \sigma$ and the statistical discrepancy is minimal.
 In the case of the $S$ value, due to the large uncertainty value, the value fits more naturally, as shown in the figure \ref{oblicue} (b).

 Our analysis shows that our model allows a successfull fit for the oblique $S$, $T$ and $U$ parameters, consistent with their current experimental limits.
 The obtained best fit point values for the oblique $S$, $T$ and $U$ parameters in our model are: